satyu-a/Detection-Lab/README.md

-# Basic Detection Lab
+# Basic SOC detection lab

 ## Objective

-The goal of this project is to build a hands-on basic detection lab that simulates real-world attack scenarios and defensive operations.
+The goal of this project is to build a hands-on SOC detection lab that simulates real-world attack scenarios and defensive operations.
 By creating a controlled environment with logging, monitoring, and alerting, the lab aims to:

 - Practice identifying and analyzing malicious activity.
 - Develop and test detection rules using SIEM tools (e.g., Splunk).